 Built in the 16th century in honor of São Sebastião, this small temple probably has its origins in 1554, when King João III ordered the construction of several churches around the country to protect the population from the plague.

-Opened in 1959, the Christ the King Sanctuary one of Almada’s landmarks, thanks to an imposing structure that rises 113 meters above river level.
+Inaugurated in 1959, the Cristo Rei Sanctuary is one of Almada’s landmarks, thanks to an imposing structure that rises 113 meters above river level.

 Inside, it houses the Chapel of Our Lady of Peace, while at the top is a spectacular viewpoint with 360º views.